-Is our state willing to make the investments necessary today... to build the prosperity we desire for tomorrow?

-Even though surveys indicate public supports education, this has yet to be translated into priorities.

-Education always falls at the bottom of the list of social needs.
+- Is our state willing to make the investments necessary today... to build the prosperity we desire for tomorrow? - Education always falls at the bottom of the list of social needs. - Even though surveys indicate public supports education, our elected public officials do not seem to listen.
+They prefer to fund roads or prisions or football stadiums rather than the education of our youth!